 This longitudinal NZCER project has tracked the development of a group of learners from when they were in early childhood education, through school and into adulthood.
 Over the years, its findings have been well used in policy and practice.
 The final phase of the project returned to the cohort when they were 26.
-Two reports from this phase are now available, with a third report coming in late 2019.
+Three reports from this phase are now available.

 Longitudinal study gives valuable insights into the lives of New Zealanders in their mid-20s